-Because comprehensive observation is so difficult in Iraq, images of what is happening there are heavily affected by personal and political inclination.
-Even those dedicated to accurate understanding have difficulty visualizing the sustained breakdown of civil order in an advanced urbanized society.
-Given that difficulty, it is hardly ideal but nonetheless useful to consider analogies to more familiar settings.
+It is difficult for Americans to comprehend the sustained breakdown of civil order in an advanced, urbanized society.
+Although such comparisons are imperfect, it may be useful to consider analogies to more familiar settings.

-One can imagine what would have happened in post-Katrina New Orleans, for example, if the National Guard had never arrived, if virtually the entire infrastructure had been destroyed and not replaced, if all of the governmental institutions including the police had been removed, and if the population had been left to cope entirely on their own with minimal opportunity to leave the disaster area.
-Miserable as it has been in New Orleans, it would clearly have been far worse.
-People would have been forced to form groups to survive and defend themselves.
-These groups would probably be very local in nature and form along easily visible lines like race and religion.
-Race plays a role in the social organization of New Orleans now, but it would very likely have become a violent fault line much as Sunni and Shia sectarian identities have become a fault line in Iraq.
-Under conditions of legal breakdown separatist identities are the result rather than the cause of violence.
+One can begin by imagining, for example, what would have happened in post-Hurricane Katrina New Orleans if the National Guard had never arrived, if virtually the entire infrastructure had been destroyed and not replaced, if all of the governmental institutions including the police had been removed, and if the population had been left to cope entirely on its own with no prospect of leaving the disaster area.

+People in such circumstances would have been forced to form groups to survive and defend themselves.
+These groups would probably be very local in nature and form along easily visible lines, such as race and religion, as we have seen in Iraq.
+When legal order disappears, separatist identities become the result rather than the cause of violence.

-One can also compare the civilian fatality reports from Iraq with the reliably documented details of violence in Baltimore.
-In 2006, there were 275 murders in the city which has a population of about 650,000.
+One might also compare the civilian fatality reports from Iraq with the reliably documented details of violence in Baltimore.
+In 2006, there were 275 murders in the city, which has a population of about 650,000.
 The same murder rate, scaled up to the Iraqi population of 27 million, would produce 11,500 violent deaths per year and 45,500 killed over four years of conflict.

-Reports based on both Pentagon and IBC sources estimate that about 75,000 civilians were killed in Iraq over the first four years of the conflict.
+Reports based on Pentagon and Iraq Body Count sources estimate that about 75,000 civilians were killed in Iraq over the first four years of the conflict.
 This suggests that Iraq is less than twice as violent as Baltimore.
-In stark contrast, the Johns Hopkins estimate of 600,000 violent deaths over four years suggests that Iraq is ten to fifteen times more violent than Baltimore.
-The latter is intuitively more consistent with qualitative impressions - the fact that reporters can move freely throughout Baltimore, for example, while even the most intrepid have very restricted mobility in Iraq and the fact that lethal street explosions are not a daily occurrence in Baltimore.
+In stark contrast, the Johns Hopkins estimate of 600,000 violent deaths over four years suggests that Iraq is 10 to 15 times more violent than Baltimore.
+The latter is intuitively more consistent with qualitative impressions.

 If the violence in Iraq is indeed the result of a sustained social and legal breakdown, then an effective response will not emerge from quibbles between Congress and the White House over small changes in the current Iraq operation.
 The fundamental problem is that we forfeited at the outset the legitimacy required to command consensual allegiance.
-In order to have any hope of acquiring it we will need extensive international assistance from countries such as China, Russia, Iran and Syria that are themselves concerned about the use of American military power.
-Strong measures of reassurance will be required involving dramatic revisions of global security policy
+In order to have any hope of acquiring it, we will need extensive international assistance from countries such as China, Russia, Iran and Syria that are themselves concerned about the use of American military power.
+Strong measures of reassurance will be required, involving drastic revisions of global security policy.